 - No foreign transaction fees or transfer fees

-Other Banks to Consider to Get Paid Early
+Other Banks with Early Direct Deposit to Consider

-Here are 23 other checking and prepaid debit card accounts with early direct deposit that didn’t make our top 10.
+Here are 35 other checking accounts and prepaid debit cards with early direct deposit that didn’t make our top 10.

 - Ando Spending